dgerosa/surrkick/README.md

 ### Main functions

-The core of the code consists in a single class, `surrkick`, whose methods allow to extract radiated energy, linear momentum (kikcs) and angular momentum from the underlying wavefeform approximant.
+The core of the code consists of a single class, surrkick, whose methods allow to extract radiated energy, linear momentum (kicks) and angular momentum from the underlying waveform approximant.
 The main methods are:

 - `sur()`: Instance of the surrogate class from NRSur7dq2
 - `q`: Binary mass ratio 0.5<=q<=1 (Default: q=1).